 13. LG 27GL850-B NVIDIA G-Sync Compatible Gaming Monitor

-The fact that the LG 27GL850-B monitor uses an IPS panel comes with some distinct advantages: most notably the color quality and the fact that it looks great even from wide viewing angles.
-Calculate in the price and the fact that it offers great color quality even at a 2K resolution, and what you're left with is one of the best monitors for single player gaming and decent enough performance to even suit the needs of online competitive monitor gaming.
+The fact that the LG 27GL850-B monitor uses an IPS panel offers some distinct advantages: most notably the color quality and the fact that it looks great even from wide viewing angles.
+Add in the price and the fact that it offers great color quality even at a 1440p resolution, and what you're left with is one of the best monitors for single-player gaming and decent enough performance to even suit the needs of competitive online gaming.

 It even offers support for the HDR 400 format - a decision that results in better aesthetics than even the best gaming monitors.

-G-Sync technology really help you get the most out of your graphics card, but not all monitors offer the best G-Sync compatibility.
-The 34 inch IPS panel is plenty spacious enough but is also curved to provide you with a greater level of immersion during single player gaming.
-And while the refresh rates aren't enough to keep up with the demands of the most competitive gamers, they'll be plenty good enough for most gamers.
+G-Sync technology really helps you get the most out of your graphics card, but not all monitors offer the best G-Sync compatibility.
+The 34 inch IPS panel is plenty spacious enough but is also curved to provide you with a greater level of immersion during your gaming sessions.
+And while the refresh rates aren't enough to keep up with the demands of the most competitive gamers, they'll be more than good enough for most gamers.

 And that visual quality is just too good to pass up.
 The color gamut coverage here extends into the sort of vibrancy used to measure professional photo and video editing monitors.

 15. Acer Predator X27 Pbmiphzx VESA Certified G-SYNC DisplayHDR

 With its sharp edges and extreme aesthetics, this take on the Acer Predator looks like a gaming monitor through and through.
 Fortunately, it has the specs to prove that it's more than just a pretty monitor, and is in fact one of the best gaming monitors with support for G-Sync.
 Quantum Dot technology ensures some pretty great color production, and it can even extend into coverage of the DCI-P3 color space gamut.